How to Start Investing in Stocks in India: A Complete Beginner's Guide

 SEBI F&O Restrictions: Protecting Retail Investors

-SEBI has rolled out several measures in 2025-26 to protect retail investors from F&O losses:
+SEBI has rolled out several measures to protect retail investors from F&O losses:

 These changes are designed to discourage speculative trading by small investors.
 If you are a beginner, take SEBI's hint — invest, do not trade.